UPPMAX/HPC-python/docs/day2/install_packages.rst

     - Practice using the documentation of your HPC cluster
     - Install a (general-purpose) Python package with `pip`
-    - Be able to navigate to the project folder (except for the COSMOS HPC cluster)
+    - <!-- RB: this is in the tarball exercise too --> Be able to navigate to the project folder (except for the COSMOS HPC cluster)
-    - Be able to create a subfolder in the project folder
+    - <!-- RB: this is in the tarball exercise too --> Be able to create a subfolder in the project folder
     - Understand limitations of this way, e.g. use cases/best practices

 <!-- exercise: